scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Provided to Other Components
 The SCION data plane provides path-aware connectivity to applications.
 The SCION stack on an end host, therefore, takes application requirements as an input (i.e., latency, bandwidth, a list of trusted ASes, ... ), and crafts packets containing an appropriate path to a given destination.

-Exposing capabilities of path-aware networking to upper layers remains an open question.
+How to expose capabilities of path-aware networking to upper layers remains an open question.
 PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} is being evaluated as a way of making path-awareness and multipath available to the transport layer at end hosts, using the TAPS abstraction layer.

 ### Relationship to Existing Protocols